 Question 8

 Assessment objectives L1, L2, L3, L4

 Task Candidates listen to a talk and complete short notes either under bullet points or in a template.
 Then they listen to a short discussion based on this talk, and complete sentences using no more than three words.

-Text types A formal talk followed by a semi-formal discussion.
+Text types A formal talk followed by an informal discussion.

 Total marks 10